 3050 S High St., Columbus, OH 43207.
 Phone: (614) 491-6771

-Changes for 2020 will include reduced capacity so cars can park further away from each other, as well as increased space concession and bathroom lines, and frequent cleaning.
-You’ll also be able to pay in advance online, or at the gate.
+Changes for 2021 still include reduced capacity so cars can park further away from each other, as well as increased space concession and bathroom lines, and frequent cleaning.
+Pay in advance online, or at the gate.
 Masks will be required when interacting with staff or other guests, at the gate, and to go to the concession stand and restrooms.
-Online concession ordering will be available.
-Note, online ticket and food ordering may not be available for the first weekend.
-Hand sanitizer and disinfectant wipes will be provided.
 See Facebook page for updates and upcoming movie offers.

 Tickets for South Drive-in Theatre